 Although Minnesota is known as the “Land of 10,000 Lakes,” we also benefit from over 92,000 miles of streams and rivers.
 These river miles played an important role in Minnesota’s history, from exploration and fur trading, to lumber transport and agricultural settlement.
 Minnesota’s rivers continue to be important for recreation and tourism, industry and commerce, and as a source of clean water for all its citizens.

-- Citizen Stream Monitoring Program.
-Since 1998 CSMP volunteers have been monitoring the clarity and water level of their neighborhood streams or rivers, while tracking daily rainfall amounts at their homes.
+- Volunteer Water Monitoring program.
+Since 1998 volunteers have been monitoring the clarity and water level of their neighborhood streams/rivers or lakes, while tracking daily rainfall amounts at their homes.
 These two simple measures, like taking your blood pressure, serve as general indicators of river health.

 - Clean Water Partnership Program.
 This MPCA program provides financial and technical assistance to local units of government for watershed management to protect and improve surface and ground water in Minnesota